 NOTICE TO CONTRACT/TEMPORARY EMPLOYEES REGARDING THE CORONAVIRUS (COVID-19)

 As employees of L. J. Gonzer Associates (LJGA), your health and well-being are of utmost importance to us.
 We are very pleased to see the positive response to the COVID-19 situation.
-It has been a very difficult year for everyone.
-Fortunately, due to vaccines and individuals actively practicing safe protocols (masks, distancing etc…) things are beginning to look up.
+Although the situation has improved significantly we continue to encourage people to continue practicing the habits that have sustained us over the past 30 months. (vaccines and individuals actively practicing safe protocols, masking, social distancing etc…) .

 The U.S. Centers for Disease Control and Prevention, has issued some new guidance that provides for some lessoning of those restrictions, however as a policy and due to the fact that most states have not yet adopted these policies, we remind people that it is the continuing policy of L. J. Gonzer Associates that employees continue to practice the following safety practices(Individual site requirements may be more restrictive):

 - Wear a face covering at all times when in enclosed places or cannot maintain at least 6 feet of space between you and a co-worker or in common areas.

 - Practice social distancing wherever possible to minimize contact.

 - Avoid close contact with people who are sick

 - Avoid touching their eyes, nose, and mouth